Character Arc: Where it Begins and Ends

-You can see I’ve selected Irene, Jaz, Bandit, and Alyssa.
-The report below shows the characters overlaid on the Story Arc.
+I’ve selected Irene, Jaz,, and Alyssa.
+The insight below shows the characters overlaid on the Story Arc.

 Now I want to know what scene Irene is first in.
 To do this, I hover over her name.
 The first scene Irene appears in is Scene 10 called “Prost Party.”

 If the scene name is not enough information for me to know what that scene is about, I click the character name and read the scene.

 Since Scene 10 is the first time Irene Prost appears in the novel, I can read through the scene and decide if I’ve added the appropriate amount of description to the scene.
 This gives me a chance to rewrite the scene if I’ve got this wrong.